sdiehl/wiwinwlh/tutorial.md

   processes.

 This is similar to the atomicity that databases guarantee.
-The `stm` library provides a lovely composition interface for building up higher level primitives that can be composed in atomic blocks to build safe concurrent logic without worrying about deadlocks and memory corruption from threaded and mutable reference approaches to building parallel algorithms.
+The `stm` library provides a lovely compositional interface for building up higher level primitives that can be composed in atomic blocks to build safe concurrent logic without worrying about deadlocks and memory corruption from threaded and mutable reference approaches to building parallel algorithms.